facelessuser/coloraide/docs/src/markdown/gamut.md

 colorfulness/chroma.
 Pure chroma reduction may not always be desirable when gamut mapping images as some colorfulness will be lost.

-MINDE is an approach that tries to find the in gamut color with the shortest distance to out of gamut color.
-This can be better at finding an in gamut color with closer colorfulness but often comes at the cost of larger hue shifts and variances in lightness.
+MINDE is an approach that tries to find the in gamut color with the shortest distance to the out of gamut color.
+This can be better at finding an in gamut color with closer colorfulness than a pure chroma reduction approach, but often comes at the cost of larger hue shifts and variances in lightness.

 Combining both chroma reduction and something similar to MINDE can allow you to reduce the chroma of a color, but along the way, if there is a color near the chroma reduction path below the "just noticeable difference" (JND) in color